‘Young And The Restless’ Spoilers: Nikki Gives Her Blessing For Victor & Ashley To Be Lovers

 — Young and Restless (@YandR_CBS) January 25, 2018

-On the surface, it seems as if Nikki could also then take a lover.
-The obvious choice would be Jack, since he only left her because his mother, Dina (Marla Adams) could not stand her.
+On the surface, it seems as if Nikki could also take a lover.
+The obvious choice would be Jack since he only left her because his mother, Dina (Marla Adams), could not stand her.
 With Dina now in Paris, the two would be free to pursue their healthy attraction for each other.
 On the other hand, perhaps things are not as cut and dried as they seem.
 Young and the Restless spoilers tease that Nikki could be hiding her true feelings and that she will soon start to feel the first pangs of jealousy.

 Jack and Ashley's battle for Jabot gets nasty, Devon makes Hilary an intriguing offer, and Nick surprises Chelsea.
 WATCH FULL EPISODE: https://t.co/2TWJTDFNY4 #YR pic.twitter.com/3E887a7E1d